 The Commission should encourage consideration of these offender characteristics whenever they are relevant to one or more purposes of sentencing.
 This will benefit offenders of all demographic groups who have the relevant characteristic.
 It will harm no individual offenders of any group.
-And it will prevent the Commission from basing policy on raceconscious considerations, which might itself compromise the neutrality of the guidelines.
+And it will prevent the Commission from basing policy on race-conscious considerations, which might itself compromise the neutrality of the guidelines.
 The bottom line is that offenders should be treated as individuals based on their characteristics relevant to the purposes of sentencing.
 Consideration of the distribution of those characteristics among various demographic groups is both irrelevant and improper.

-Our answer to this question is driven by our intense interest in fair sentencing policy.
 Our clients are the racial and ethnic minorities, and the economically disadvantaged of all races, who are sentenced in federal court every day.
-The Federal Public and Community Defenders work diligently and argue passionately against sentencing policies that adversely and unfairly affect the sentences of racial and ethnic minorities and the economically disadvantaged in the courts,130 and before the Commission.131 Because it is so important to the welfare of our clients, we have thought carefully about the implications of the Commission's question and similar questions posed previously by Commissioners,132 and the Commission's prior actions in this area.
+The Federal Public and Community Defenders work diligently and argue passionately against sentencing policies that adversely and unfairly affect the sentences of racial and ethnic minorities and the economically disadvantaged in the courts, and before the Commission.
+Because it is so important to the welfare of our clients, we have thought carefully about the implications of the Commission's question and similar questions posed previously by Commissioners, and the Commission's prior actions in this area.